antonio-leonardo/ActiveDirectoryBulkUserUpdate/README.md

 # Active Directory: Bulk Update users properties
 This routine executes a bulk update on Active Directory users, by Organizational Unity queries.
-This was tested in scenario with 1 hundred or user inner domains with quickly seconds of execution.
+This was tested in scenario with 1 hundred or user inner domains with quickly miliseconds of execution.

 ```powershell
 Import-Module ActiveDirectory